Baka (Japanese word): English

 During World War II, baka was American military slang for the Imperial Japanese Yokosuka MXY-7 Ohka kamikaze flying bomb.
 The earliest recorded usage was in Newsweek on May 7, 1945, "American forces have officially designated this bomb as 'baka', baka being Japanese for foolish, silly, or stupid."
 In modern times, baka has often been used in anime communities.
-This has also led to the satirical and ironic use of baka to call someone a fool or mock anime communities, especially in Internet meme spaces.
+This has also led to the satirical and ironic use of baka to call someone a fool or mock anime communities.